vitlav/peertube-reseed/README.md

                         Number of videos to reseed.
 Keep in mind that videos have multiple files for each resolution they are encoded in (default: 10)
+  -o OUTPUT, --output OUTPUT
-  -d DOWNLOAD_PATH, --download-path DOWNLOAD_PATH
+                        Provide a file path to where the progress will be output. (default: /dev/stderr) -d DOWNLOAD_PATH, --download-path DOWNLOAD_PATH
-                        Download dir of all videos (default: /tmp/peertube- reseed)
+                        Download dir of all videos (default: /tmp/peertube- reseed) peertube-reseed-js_reseed_1 exited with code 0 Aborting on container exit...

+Process finished with exit code 0

 ```

 **Example**